* Industrial production down 0.6 pct in December

 * Weaker that forecast of 0.5 pct decrease

-* Surge in orders points to strong growth to come (Adds analyst, background)
+* Surge in orders points to strong growth to come (Adds DIHK survey, forecast)

-Industrial output edged down by 0.6 percent after rising by an upwardly revised 3.1 percent in November, the Statistics Office said on Tuesday.
+Industrial production edged down by 0.6 percent after rising by an upwardly revised 3.1 percent in November, the Statistics Office said.
 The December reading compared with the mid-range forecast in a Reuters poll for a fall of 0.5 percent.

-Capital Economics analyst Jennifer McKeown said the fall came as no surprise after the surge in November and it was very unlikely to mark the start of a downward trend.
+Capital Economics analyst Jennifer McKeown said the drop was very unlikely to mark the start of a downward trend.

 "The outlook for industry and the economy as a whole remains positive," McKeown said.